Word Gems

 E. It seems to me that the authenticity of assent is now substantiated –

-themselves vulnerable to each other, willing to suffer for each other, willing to put personal dignity on the line, then, we should believe them when they make their de facto promises of love – even, as Carole sang, if those promises are unspoken, or even subliminal.
+themselves vulnerable and suffer for each other, willing to put personal dignity on the line, then we should believe them when they make their de facto promises of love – even, as Carole sang, if those promises are unspoken, or even subliminal.

 E. Being hit by “the joy” is the defining moment in one’s eternal life;